 What's Your Favorite British Soap?

-These aren’t the only British soaps, but they’re certainly the most popular – and the only ones readily available through the major streaming services at the time of writing (March 2018).
+These aren't the only British soaps, but the first few are certainly the most popular – and the only ones readily available through the major streaming services at the time of update (June 2019).
 Let us know your favorite(s) in the comments!